MattDoesAThing/yuzu-wiki/Home.md

 * __Linux__: [Linux Build](https://github.com/yuzu-emu/yuzu/wiki/Building-For-Linux)
 * __macOS__: [macOS Build](https://github.com/yuzu-emu/yuzu/wiki/Building-for-macOS)

+**Note: macOS is no longer supported due to Apple deprecating OpenGL and their current version not supporting the OpenGL extensions we require.** ([source](https://www.anandtech.com/show/12894/apple-deprecates-opengl-across-all-oses))

 ## Support
 We happily accept monetary donations or donated games and hardware.
 Please see our [donations page](https://yuzu-emu.org/donate/) for more information on how you can contribute to yuzu.
 Any donations received will go towards things like: